berkaayildiz/Flutter-Apps/README.md

   align="right"
 />

-A simple chatbot app with a clean UI that can interact with users and play games with them.
+"ChatBot" is a simple chatbot app with a clean UI that can interact with users and play games with them.

 ### Usage
 It is actually quite simple to use.
 The bot welcomes you and offers you three choices as soon as you launch the app.
 Based on your selection, the bot will carry on the conversation for you.